What Does Criminal Mischief Mean in Texas?

 To rise to the level of criminal mischief, the accused must have knowingly or intentionally performed the act in question without the property owner’s effective consent.
 Thus, even if you think that a drawing can improve the appearance of a building, you cannot draw anything unless you have the owner’s effective consent.
 Otherwise, you can face criminal mischief charges.

-It is also important to note that you could be charged with criminal mischief even if you were not actually the one who committed the offense.
+It is also important to note that you could be charged with criminal mischief even if you were not the one who committed the offense.
 If you were involved in the offense in any way, you risk having criminal mischief charges brought against you.

 Criminal mischief can come in several forms, including the following offenses: